vesoft-inc/nebula-docs/docs/doc-tools/README.md

 pandoc -s --toc merged.md -o merged.md
 ```

-**Note**: The default number of section levels is 3 in the table of contents (which means that level-1, 2, and 3 headings will be listed in the contents), use `--toc-depth=NUMBER` to specify that number.
+> **NOTE**: The default number of section levels is 3 in the table of contents (which means that level-1, 2, and 3 headings will be listed in the contents), use `--toc-depth=NUMBER` to specify that number.

 ## Step Three: Generate PDF